University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 In fact, if you look in the second last field (11th) you will see the ASCII-33 Phred base quality scores.
 On the latest sequencing machines that produce FASTQ files (Illumina 1.8+), these scores go from 0 - 41.
 The table below defines the error profile of Phred Quality scores as you go higher on the scale.
-The higher the score the smaller the probability that you've sequenced a error.
+The higher the score the smaller the probability that you've sequenced an error.

 Table: Phred quality scores are logarithmically linked to error probabilities